 Why this blog?

 This blog is named after my belief that the twin challenges of harm and waste are not being addressed properly in healthcare today.
-Doing so is crucial for providers of health services need to deal with these issues if they expect to fully engage patients and deliver quality care in sustainable fashion.
+Providers of health services need to deal with these issues if they expect to fully engage patients and deliver quality care in sustainable fashion.

 This blog’s content is tutorial in nature.
 In it, I aim to introduce concepts from areas other than healthcare — to wit, systems and process engineering.
 These provide approaches and tools with wide applicability, and deserve greater exposure in healthcare.
 Topics include modeling and simulating collaborative processes and workflows under uncertainty, and assessing the impact of data quality on patient care.
 I also discuss leveraging commonalities and breaking out of siloed thinking, as these shackles us to the same mistakes.
 In the end, achieving change that is both statistically significant and self-sustainable is our overarching goal.

 My hope is that our dialog will enable us all to better understand how to improve our work environment with minimal rework and frustration.
 In doing this, my concern is for:

 - the patient who suffers through delays, misinformation, and occasionally harm

 - the physician practice with an overly complex workflow

 - the nurse manager attempting to schedule staff for maximum patient coverage while trying not to incur overtime